jaggerwang/jw-tornado-demo/README.md

 $ docker-compose up
 ```

-Your should change the environment values to your own, such as the app service's image name and all services's volume path.
+Your should modify `docker-compose.yml` as your own need, such as the app service's image name and all services's volume path.

 `docker-compose.yml`